lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 Rather than the sequence of $$x_k$$, we yield the sequence of states of the algorithm, since that contains all information that may be needed when experimenting with the algorithm (including $$x_k$$ itself).
-Note also that in initializing the state we allow for `x0` to be `nothing`, in which case it is assumed to be the zero vector: this allows saving one matrix-vector product.

 # Wrapping iterables